+- A commitment to developing and improving the partnership.
 Partners should continually demonstrate their ability to work as a team by sharing innovations and solving problems.
 They should be flexible and open to resolving issues constructively.

+- A system that enables partners to share perspectives.
 PPP teams should develop a system that will allow the partners to share goals beyond the project, whether it be building a firm’s reputation or earning a profit from the project.
 Open communication will prevent partners from developing feelings of distrust, passing judgment, or forming false conclusions about motivation.

 Maltin went on to say that determining whether a PPP project was a success is simple: “The project is completed on time and on budget, and with all participants being happy survivors of the experience.”